 - If the device appears as 'Cordless phone' in iOS it may have been paired to another device previously.
 Ensure the device is no longer paired to any other iPads or other devices.

-- During bootup, at the Copyright screen, tap 2 6 3 4 green button
+- During boot-up, at the Copyright screen, enter 2 6 3 4, Green button

 - The reader will show 'Press F for menu'.
 If the reader boots through to 'Welcome' screen, the user did not enter the code fast enough

-- From the menu, navigate to 'BT Pairing' > 'Paired devices'
+- From the 'Communication' menu navigate to 'BT Pairing' > 'Mode' > 'Select iOS'

 - Select each device in the list and tap the green button to remove